 My memory of how I converted to anarchism is a little fishy, but here's my attempt at reconstructing the full story.

-It was happening around the same time as I internally admitted to myself that I had left the catholic church, though I still lied to my family about that out of fear.
-I frequented Catholic Answers Forums and actually ended up using two accounts: one that I posted on by day where I pretended to be catholic but otherwise had all my authentic ideas, and one where I was honest, which I would sign into at night when no one else would walk in the room and see me.
+It was happening around the same time as I admitted to myself that I had left the catholic church, though I still lied to my family about that out of fear.
+I frequented Catholic Answers Forums and actually ended up using two accounts: one that I posted on by day where I pretended to be catholic but otherwise had my authentic ideas, and one where I was honest, which I would sign into at night when no one else would walk in the room and see me.

 And I extended this to all human interaction and didn't ask myself how the principle interacted with property rights.
-But I could see now that statism was evil because the state doesn't try to convince you their way is better, only threaten you, and doesn't respect that you're an earnest moral agent too and that from your perspective you have as much right and duty (this is really how I put it at the time) to force them to do what you believe is better as they do from their perspective.
-They treat you like an enemy for disagreeing with them about the best way to help people instead of a misguided ally.
+But I could see now that statism was evil because the state doesn't try to convince you their way is better, only threaten you, and doesn't respect that you're an earnest moral agent too and that from your perspective you have as much right and duty (this is really how I put it at the time) to force them to do what you believe in as they do from their perspective.
+They treat you like an enemy for disagreeing with them about the best way to promote justice instead of a misguided ally.
 And that's not even to mention that government actors got their laws from votes instead of doing what they believed in.